RianFC/watgbridge/README.md

 - On first run, it will show QR code for logging into WhatsApp that can be scanned by the WhatsApp app in `Linked devices`.
 - It is recommended to restart the bot after every few hours because WhatsApp likes to disconnect a lot.
 You can configure this in the `docker-compose.yml` file if needed.
 - **Warning:** If you change the name of the database being saved in memory, make sure to update the name in the `docker-compose.yml` file as well.
+- To restart the Docker container, run `docker-compose restart`.
+- To stop the Docker container, run `docker-compose down`.